cedana/cedana/docs/get-started/installation.md

 This version of CRIU is not a requirement for Cedana, but it is recommended for certain features, such as [checkpoint/restore streamer](../guides/streamer/cr.md).

-Note that, to install a plugin from the online registry, you need to be [authenticated](authentication.md).
-See [plugins](plugins.md) for more information.

 To install CRIU independently, see the [CRIU installation guide](https://criu.org/Installation).

 ## Start the daemon

+{% hint style="warning" %}
+The daemon requires root privileges for checkpoint/restore operations.
+Check the [CLI reference](../references/cli/cedana.md) for all options.
+{% endhint %}

 You can directly start the daemon with:

 ```sh
 sudo cedana daemon start
 ```

-The daemon requires root privileges for checkpoint/restore operations.
-Check the [CLI reference](../references/cli/cedana.md) for all options.

 If you're a _systemd_ user, you may also install it as a service (if built from source):